-**The content in this production reflects back on personal stories and experiences – including suicide.
-This production is meant to provide awareness to these difficult issues, but some may find these topics emotionally challenging.**
+**This production reflects personal stories and experiences – including attempted suicide.
+It is meant to bring greater awareness to difficult issues, but some may find them emotionally challenging.**

 Directed by Martin Jason Asprey